Burns, Oregon: Transportation

 Burns Municipal Airport provides general aviation services.
 The airport, with 5100 ft of lighted runway, is 6 mi east of the city.
 Pony Express provides air freight service.

 Haney County Senior & Community Services Center operates the Dial-A-Ride, which provides a local bus route between Burns and Hines.
 Public Oregon Intercity Transit (POINT) is an intercity bus system that includes service between Bend and Ontario, Oregon.
 It departs from Burns once daily in each direction.
 The buses are wheelchair accessible, can seat up to 20 passengers, and can be used for package delivery as well as public transport.

 Health care

 Harney District Hospital in Burns is a general medical and surgical hospital with 20 patient beds.
+A public hospital, it is under a separate taxing district and has been since 1990, and previously was a part of the county government.

 HDH Family Care and Mountain Sage Medical operate medical clinics in the city.
 The Burns–Hines VA Clinic in Burns provides general medical services to military veterans.
 Emergency medical services include AirLink Critical Care Transport and Life Flight Network via helicopter or airplane to the nearest appropriate treatment center.

+In a period prior to 1989, the city had seven doctors.
+By the start of 1989, there was only one left to cover not only Burns but the entire county.
+At that time, Harney County residents realized that they needed to take steps to attract doctors to the area.
+There had also been a small number of nurses.
+By 1990 more nurses came to the area.